semgrep/semgrep-docs/docs/kb/semgrep-ci/github-reusable-workflows-semgrep.md

 ![image info](/img/kb/reusable-workflows-image-2.png)

-3. In each repository, you can call to the reusable workflow as shown in the next example:
+3. Then, in each repository, you can call the reusable workflow as shown here:

 ![image info](/img/kb/reusable-workflows-image-3.png)